almonddj/ngtc-php-project/README.md

 # ngtc-php-project

 Basic CRUD using PHP and MySQL.
-Database is 1 table with three columns.
+Database is 1 table with four columns.

 Instructions: Download files into and place them in a folder in your root directory.
 Copy all text from the createDatabase.txt file and paste into PHPMyAdmin as follows: